 I’m in my early 60s, with British and Belgian nationality, living in the Peak District.
 I work with businesses whose websites I have designed and now maintain.
-I’m always open to new clients who may be looking a reliable partner with a personal touch.
+I’m always open to new clients who may be looking for a reliable partner with a personal touch.

 My formal education is in languages: I have a degree in Russian from the University of Nottingham and I speak fluent French, having spent 26 years living in Brussels.
 I’m an effective communicator.

 Professionally I’ve been a business consultant for more than 30 years, during which time I have advised companies and corporations on the impact of external factors (e.g political and legislative changes, consumer behaviour) on their business operations.
 I understand business.

 My spare time has always been spent on more creative pursuits: playing, composing and recording music (my instrument is the guitar), visualising and implementing light shows for performing artists, and putting together websites for friends working in artistic fields such as photography and music.

 I have an eye and an ear for what looks and sounds good.
 As I get older, this is the part of my life which I enjoy the most, so I’ve decided to spend more time on creative activities and website design in particular.

 There are plenty of career web designers around but my education, interests and experience give me a balanced set of skills, for example:

 My language training has taught me the importance of clear communication.

 I understand business objectives and how websites can help to meet these.